salvacarrion/autonmt/docs/how-to/manual-pipeline.md

-# Full manual control
+# Drive the pipeline manually

-Everything you've used so far is a **convenience layer**. `AutonmtTranslator.from_dataset`, `ds.build_vocabs`, `Transformer.from_vocabs`, `FitConfig`, `trainer.predict`, `generate_report` — each one wraps a few lower-level steps.
-This page expands those shortcuts so you can drive the engine piece by piece, which is what you need when you want to:
+Everything in the User guide is a **convenience layer**. `AutonmtTranslator.from_dataset`, `ds.build_vocabs`, `Transformer.from_vocabs`, `FitConfig`, `trainer.predict`, `Report` — each wraps a few lower-level steps.
+This recipe unpacks those shortcuts so you can drive the engine piece by piece, which is what you need when you want to:

 - swap one component (custom decoder, custom model dims, custom callbacks),